-The following example shows you how to calculate the UFMIP and the total loan amount when buying a $400,000 home and making the minimum down payment of 3.5%.
+The following example shows how to calculate the UFMIP and the total loan amount when buying a $400,000 home and making a minimum down payment of 3.5%.

 First, multiply the purchase price of $400,000 by 3.5% to get the down payment of $14,000.
 Next, subtract the down payment from the purchase price to get the base loan amount of $386,000.
 Then, multiply the base loan amount by 1.75% to get the UFMIP of $6,755.
 Finally, add the base loan amount to the UFMIP to get the total loan amount of $392,755.

-How much are the monthly installments for the monthly Mortgage Insurance Premium (MIP)?
+How much is the FHA monthly Mortgage Insurance Premium (MIP)?